Accounting and finance are great career choices that offer flexibility in job stability and global opportunities.

 The following are the three main pathways :

-SPM > Diploma in Accounting > ACCA.
-After SPM you can join a Diploma in Accounting programme, which may allow you to skip three Applied Knowledge exam papers and proceed directly to the Applied Skills modules.
+After SPM, you can enrol in Diploma in Accounting, which allows you to skip three Applied Knowledge exam papers and proceed directly to the Applied Skills modules.

-There are total of 13 exam papers to be completed in the ACCA syllabus.
+There is a total of 13 exam papers to be completed in the ACCA syllabus.
+The papers are structured according to three categories as below:

 ACCA Applied Knowledge